 - employees who feel that they have the support and trust of their supervisor, are better able to deal with conflicts of interest and different visions.
 With appreciation and recognition comes self-confidence and motivation;

-- conversely, the lack of trust can be a source of labour conflicts.
+- conversely, the lack of trust can be a source of labor conflicts.
 It is therefore important to note disturbing results of staff surveys on this point, conduct well-being surveys and employee satisfaction surveys very seriously to take timely measures;

 - it is important that you do not only address (potential) conflicts and contradictions, but do so in a constructive way directed to discuss and solve.
 Handle a style of leadership that is focused on addressing and solving.